Reagan Doctrine: Carter administration and Afghanistan

-At least one component of the Reagan Doctrine technically pre-dated the administration.
-In Afghanistan, the Carter administration began providing limited covert military assistance to the Afghan mujahideen in an effort to drive the Soviets out of the country, or at least raise the military and political cost of the Soviet occupation of Afghanistan.
+At least one component of the Reagan Doctrine technically pre-dated the Reagan administration.
+In Afghanistan, the Carter administration began providing limited covert military assistance to the Afghan mujahideen in an effort to drive the Soviets out of Afghanistan following their 1979 invasion and occupation of the country, or at least raise the military and political cost of the Soviet occupation of Afghanistan.
 The policy of aiding the mujahideen in their war against the Soviet occupation was originally proposed by Carter's National Security Advisor Zbigniew Brzezinski and was implemented by U.S. intelligence services.
 It enjoyed broad bipartisan political support.

 Democratic congressman Charlie Wilson became obsessed with the Afghan cause, and was able to leverage his position on the House Appropriations committees to encourage other Democratic congressmen to vote for CIA Afghan war money, with the tacit approval of Speaker of the House Tip O'Neill, even as the Democratic Party lambasted Reagan for the CIA's secret war in Central America.
 It was a complex web of relationships described in George Crile III's book Charlie Wilson's War.

-Wilson partnered with CIA officer Gust Avrakotos to create a small team that expanded U.S. support for the mujahideen, channeling aid through Pakistani president Zia-ul-Haq’s Inter-Services Intelligence (ISI).
+Wilson partnered with Gust Avrakotos, a CIA officer, to create a small team that expanded U.S. support for the mujahideen, which was channeled through Pakistani president Zia-ul-Haq’s Inter-Services Intelligence (ISI).
 Avrakotos and Wilson charmed leaders from various anti-Soviet countries including Egypt, Saudi Arabia, Israel, and China to increase support for the rebels.
 Avrakotos hired Michael G. Vickers, a young paramilitary officer, to enhance the guerilla's odds by revamping the tactics, weapons, logistics, and training used by the mujahideen.
 Michael Pillsbury, a Pentagon official, and Vincent Cannistraro pushed the CIA to supply Stinger missiles to the rebels.
 Reagan's covert action program has been given credit for assisting in ending the Soviet occupation of Afghanistan.